 We would also like to thank all the members of the public who reported their unfair experiences with ticketing and other injustices to the CCLA.
 Their stories were instrumental to our advocacy efforts, both within this report and elsewhere.
-A separate report on ticketing is to be released later in June, 2020.
+A separate report on ticketing was released on June 24th 2020: https://ccla.org/cclanewsite/wp-content/uploads/2020/06/2020-06-24-Stay-Off-the-Grass-COVID19-and-Law-Enforcement-in-Canada.pdf.